mmbman/Katagiri/1984-05-18-Awakening-of-Faith-Talk-11.md

 Third, *tathāgatagarbha*.

-And fourth, *ālāyavijñāna*: *storehouse consciousness*.
+And fourth, *ālayavijñāna*: *storehouse consciousness*.
 Look at page 37, in the note there is the Sanskrit there.
-The storehouse consciousness [is] *ālāyavijñāna*.
+The storehouse consciousness [is] *ālayavijñāna*.
 This term appears in the *Discourse on Merely Consciousness* and also this book too.

 And also the fifth, I want to [talk a little bit about]: *enlightenment* and *non-enlightenment*.